One of the skills that every person needs to

 approach to reducing conflict.
 By cultivating both, you can

-purpose, minimizing friction both within and with the world
+minimizing friction both within and with the world around you.

 Secondhand stress